teuk/mediabot_v3/README.md

 Do not install `libdbi-perl`, `libdbd-mariadb-perl` or `libdbd-mysql-perl` for the supported installation path. `./configure` installs and verifies `DBI`, `DBD::MariaDB` and the remaining Perl modules through CPAN.

+Debian 13 is also guarded by the dedicated [`debian13.yml`](.github/workflows/debian13.yml) CI workflow.
+The gate runs in the official `debian:13-slim` container, checks the Debian system Perl 5.40 baseline, installs the documented MariaDB/bootstrap packages, builds the runtime Perl dependency set against that system Perl, verifies it through `install/cpan_install.sh --verify-only`, and exercises a fresh non-root configuration generation with `./configure --sync-only --skip-db --skip-cpan --yes`.
+The CI-only `cpanm` local library is an acceleration/isolation mechanism;
+the supported operator installation path remains the CPAN flow described above.
+Database creation and live IRC connectivity remain end-to-end runtime checks rather than container-CI claims.

 Optional but useful: